-Perfectly blistered shishito peppers, seasoned with sea salt and cooked in a cast iron skillet.
+These perfectly blistered shishito peppers are seasoned with sea salt and cooked in a cast iron skillet.
+They make a delicious 10 minute side dish for busy nights.
 Warning: they are highly addictive!

 I wasn’t going to post this recipe for 10 Minute Cast Iron Blistered Shishito Peppers.
 But after I saw how many people loved the recipe on my Instagram post, I figured I’d add it to the blog!